 Developing student leadership and participation is an important component of the Kormilda experience.
 There are many pathways students can follow to develop leadership skills.
 Students from both the Day and Boarding schools, and Middle and Senior Years, have numerous opportunities to practise leadership and experience the challenges leadership involves.

-Student leaders are a vital to the various individual components of the school.
+Student leaders are vital to the various individual components of the school.
 As Prefects, House Captains or within the Boarding and Pastoral Houses, on the sporting field, as Peer Support leaders, or as members of the Student Representative Council, student leadership is recognised and valued at all levels.

 These leadership opportunities provide opportunities for the development of the skills associated with leadership: strength of character, initiative, service, empathy, justice and unselfishness.